 In the event of a pet medical emergency – vet bills can be very high, and can be even more of an issue when the owner doesn’t have pet insurance.

-Some people can not afford these bills, or haven’t planned for it and don’t have savings, and may choose not to pursue treatment once bills reach a certain amount So, the pet has to be euthanized.
+Some people can’t afford these bills, or haven’t planned for it and don’t have savings, and may choose not to pursue treatment once bills reach a certain amount.

 The owner may have to move house, or even move countries.

 In this instance, the owner can’t (due to the new living situation, or due to logistical/practical issues with the move) or may not want to take their pet with them.

 7. Pet Is Incompatible With An Existing Or New Lifestyle Or Living Situation

 This can take any number of forms such as:

 The pet is too big or too energetic for the living area and there isn’t enough space for them

 The pet is too big for the owners to handle long term